Azure/terraform-azurerm-lz-vending/DEVELOPER.md

 The following scopes are permitted:

+* resourcegroup - pertaining to the resourcegroup sub-module
 * roleassignment - pertaining to the roleassignment sub-module
 * root - pertaining to the root module
 * subscription - pertaining to the subscription sub-module
+* usermanagedidentity - pertaining to the user-assigned managed identity sub-module
 * virtualnetwork - pertaining to the virtual network sub-module

 ### Breaking Changes